2025ac05114/dry_bean_classification/README.md

 ## Deployment

-The Streamlit application is intended to be deployed using Streamlit Community Cloud from the GitHub repository.
+The Streamlit application is intended to be deployed using Streamlit Community Cloud from the GitHub repository. https://2025ac05114-dry-bean-classification-app-mh5iaz.streamlit.app/

-> Before final submission, replace/add the live Streamlit Community Cloud URL
-> in the submission PDF after the deployment has been tested successfully.